xypeng22/test/README.md

 ## 📊 Evaluation

-We are currently organizing the code section, and the testing portion of the code will be made publicly available soon.

 ## 📦 Pretrained Models

-We have released our pretrained models in this link: [google drive](https://drive.google.com/drive/folders/1vCzhDq-d8ZvCebPcQR6I0IjMf10u6mxM)
+We have released our pretrained models in this link: [google drive]()